 Fridge Brilliance comes into play when it comes full circle, she's refer to woman as the stronger sex, while saying Fight Like A Girl (Weakly) which confuses people which is the POINT of the whole exercise...With the 49 percentile (The people who don't get it) and the If You're Only A Boy ("Even if you're just a boy you can join in too").

 Ear Worm: All of Opheliac, Enchant, Fight Like A Girl and Unlaced.

 Ending Fatigue: on the album, the end of God Help Me is drawn out and repetitive for most of the second half of the song.
 Live, it's where the Crumpets get... ah, enthusiastic with their cups of tea and where Captain Maggots stage-dives.

 Face of the Band: Despite Emilie being a solo artist, her live shows avert this.
-Most muffins can name at least the current line up of Bloody Crumpets - Veronica and Moth - which is probably helped by them being introduced during the show.
-The former Crumpets tend not to have their names known as well however, though most fans can name at least Captain Vecona and Lady Joo Hee (who is the only Crumpet on any album).
+Most muffins can name at least the current line up of Bloody Crumpets (currently only Veronica and Amalthea) which is probably helped by them being introduced during the show.
+The former Crumpets tend not to have their names known as well however, though most fans can name at least Captains Vecona and Maggost, as well as Lady Joo Hee (who is the only Crumpet on any album).

 That Morning Show performance is also where the fan nickname of "Muffin" originated - Emilie wanted something to replace the Precision F-Strike in the song, so she asked for suggestions, and recieved "Muffin".
 The rest, as they say, is history!